 The cold and wet of winter can be challenging for any outdoor enthusiast.
 Keeping your feet dry, warm, and comfortable is key to staying outside all year.
 However, this is easier said than done.
 If you’re a lover of snow and ice, investing in the right pair of winter footwear will help you get the most out of your hikes this season.

-With that in mind, let’s take a closer look at some things you should know about winter footwear before hitting the trails again this year.
+With that in mind, let’s take a closer look at some things you should know about winter boots and footwear before hitting the trails again this year.

 What to look for in the right pair of winter footwear?

-When it comes to winter footwear, there are three key things you should be looking for:
+When it comes to winter boots, there are three key things you should be looking for: